microsoft/MCW-Modernizing-Data-Analytics-with-SQL-Server-2019/Hands-on lab/HOL step-by step - Modernizing data analytics with SQL Server 2019.md

    ![The sales database and New Query menu item are highlighted.](media/ssms-sales-new-query.png 'New Query')

 3. The query below selects the top 100 rows from the `customer` table, calling the `customer_category` user-defined function (UDF) inline for each row.
 It uses the `DISABLE_TSQL_SCALAR_UDF_INLINING` hint to disable the new scalar UDF inlining QP feature.
-Paste the following query into the the empty query window. **Do not execute yet**.
+Paste the following query into the empty query window. **Do not execute yet**.

    ```sql
    USE sales;